borkshop/kni/MANUAL.md

 ## Indentation and threads

 Kni is a white-space significant language.
-All leading tabs and spaces, as well as bullet symbols, on a line contribute determine the initial column number of the line.
+All leading tabs and spaces, as well as bullet symbols, on a line determine the initial column number of the line.
 Tabs advance the cursor to the next tab stop, which occur on every fourth column.